edemaukabi/milky-express-shop/README.md

 - Implemented a **responsive layout** and **Navbar**.
 - Created interactive **Search** and **Category** components for product filtering.
 - Ensured that the application is accessible and responsive across all screen sizes.
+- Create a mock login and authentication since I am not connected to any database.
+- Take an order to completion.
+- Protected order complete page and conditionally render the Login or checkout depending if a user is authenticated.
 ## Technologies Used

 - **React**: Chosen for its fast client-side rendering and high user interactivity.